thousandbrainsproject/tbp.monty/docs/future-work/project-roadmap.md

 ![Screenshot of our overview sheet.
 For an up-to-date view, just go to the sheet https://docs.google.com/spreadsheets/d/1HlKqhMzYWxpW6_D0LtDd5qEuWRYHl6xMfxbIZ76lzng/edit?usp=sharing](../figures/future-work/monty_tasks.png)

-Here is an interactive view of that table, that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.f
+Here is an interactive view of that table, that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.

 [block:embed]
 {